rafaqz/Rasters.jl/docs/src/index.md

 write("scandinavia.tif", scandinavia)
 ```

-GeoData.jl provides a range of other methods that are being added to over time.
+Rasters.jl provides a range of other methods that are being added to over time.
 Where applicable these methods read and write lazily to and from disk-based
 arrays of common raster file types.
 These methods also work for entire
 `RasterStacks` and `RasterSeries` using the same syntax.